Choosing the Right Cloud Region

 Huawei Cloud Container Engine (CCE) and Alibaba Cloud Container Service for Kubernetes (ACK) deployments are available upon request.
 For more information, see Deployments in China.

-You can see or request the datacenter identifiers for cloud regions where you can deploy event broker services using:
+You can see or request the identifiers for the physical regions of the datacenters of public cloud providers where you can deploy event broker services using:

-If you don't see a datacenter that you require using either method, contact Solace.
+If you don't see a datacenter in a physical region that you require using either method, contact Solace.

-Getting Datacenter Identifiers Using the Create Service Page in the Cloud Console
+Getting Identifiers for Public Cloud Datacenters Using the Cloud Console

-You can use the Service Creation page in the Cloud Console to see a list of available datacenter identifiers after selecting a cloud provider.
-To see a list of datacenter identifiers, perform these steps:
+You can use the Create Service page in the Cloud Console to see a list of identifiers and physical region locations of datacenters for the cloud provider you selected.
+To see a list of identifiers, perform these steps:

 2. Select Cluster Manager on the navigation bar.